mboehmerm/Touch-Display-ST7735-160x128/README.md

 Aliexpress Display ~5€, tested with a ESP32 DevKitC V4 and Arduino IDE 2.0.4

-Works with TFT_eSPI by Bodmer, LovyanGFX and LVGL 8.3.3
+Display works with TFT_eSPI by Bodmer, LovyanGFX and LVGL 8.3.6

 ![Touch_Display_1 8_SD](pictures/Touch_Display_1.8_SD.png)

 # Connections for ESP32 DevKitC V4

-Sharing SPI MOSI, MISO and CLK, so you need only 11 or 12 Pin's.
+Share SPI MOSI, MISO and CLK, so you need only 11 or 12 Pin's.

 | GPIO | TFT   | Touch | SD-Card |                |
 | ---: | :---- | :---- | :------ | :------------- |